the-turing-way/the-turing-way/book/content/reproducibility/04/barriers.md

 ## Requires additional skills

-In order to produce reproducable research, the researcher is required to possess organisational skills which allows them to track and document the changes and decisions that are made throughout their project.
-This may involve using new softwares and tools in order to optimise the transparency of their decisions.
-However, creating reproducable research may not actually require many additional skills despite the perceieved barrier.
+In order to produce reproducible research, the researcher is required to possess organisational skills which allows them to track and document the changes and decisions that are made throughout their project.
+This may involve using new software or tools to optimise the transparency of their decisions.
+Helping data scientists learn these skills is a core goal of _The Turing Way_ project!

+It is important to remember that the tools should be calibrated to the needs.
+Capturing a [reproducible computational environment](../../reproducible_environments/reproducible_environments) may not be necessary for an analysis using a standard student's t-test, but particularly important for parallel fitting of deep learning models.
+_The Turing Way_ community recommends making sure that all work is [version controlled](../../version_control/version_control) for everyone and then using the other chapters in the book as needed.
+Don't let "perfect" be the enemy of the "good enough" for reproducible analyses.

 ## Barrier 6